-Even though airline food is made for a small eater, in a miniature container with a small spoon, it is appreciated.
+Even though airline food is made for a small eater, in a miniature container with small utensils,it is appreciated.

 One pleasure of travel is meeting other people who are travelling too.
-Some people travel for business and have little choice.
-Others travel because they like thrills.
-Some combine both business and thrills.
+Some people travel for business and have little choice about their trips.
+Other people travel because they like thrills and can pick their destinations.
+Some lucky people manage to combine both business and thrills.

-Luis confides to me, softly, that he immigrated to the U.S. from Uruguay thirty years ago and became an American.
-He self finances his own trips to Central and South America where he takes medical supplies to small towns and country folks who don’t have access to medical care.
-He organizes medical training sessions for leaders in little villages so they have skills to take care of their people’s health crisis for themselves.
+Luis confides to me, as I peel back my lunch container’s cover, that he immigrated to the U.S. from Uruguay thirty years ago, and became an American.
+He self finances trips to Central and South America to take medical supplies to small towns and country folks who don’t have access to medical care.
+He runs medical training sessions for leaders, in little remote villages, so poor people learn to take care of their health crisis themselves.

-I close my travel book on Uruguay and open the next chapter on Costa Rica.
+On the runway, waiting for passengers to leave and others to board, I close my travel book on Uruguay and open the next Scotttreks chapter which will be Costa Rica.

-Why, i ask myself, softly ,do I sometimes consider giving up a perfectly good life in my own country to be an outsider living in someone else’s country?
-Is there really a country better than the one I still call home?
+Why, still stuck in this plane’s belly, waiting to lift into the air again, do I sometimes consider giving up a perfectly good life in my own country to be an outsider living in someone else’s country?
+Is there really a country better than the one I always return to?

 Being in transition is being a traveler.

-You have one suitcase with clothes and an extra pair of walking shoes.
-You have a carry on bag with computer stuff, headphones, extra pens and paper, schedules, an umbrella, toothbrush, personal items.
-Your wallet and passport are in your levi’s left front pocket for safety.
-You hate to carry items you don’t need.
-Odds and ends make the trek heavier and clumsy.
+You have one suitcase with clothes and an extra pair of walking shoes in the cargo hold.
+You have a carry on bag in the overhead with computer stuff, headphones, extra pens and paper, schedules, an umbrella, toothbrush, personal items.
+Your wallet and passport are in your pants left front pocket for safety.
+You hate to carry items you don’t need because odds and ends make your trek heavier and less simple.

 Leaving Uruguay, en route to Costa Rica, our plane is thirty thousand feet up.
-We go west out of Uruguay, then up the coast of Chili with the Pacific in view, then cut back towards the Andes for a stop in Peru.
-There is no such thing these days as “straight as the crow flies.”
-We are going from Montevideo to Lima to San Jose.
+We fly west out of Uruguay, then up the coast of Chili with the Pacific in view, then cut back towards the Andes for a stop in Peru.
+There is no such thing as a flight,these days, that goes “straight as the crow flies.”

 Transit time is thinking time, sleeping time, re-charging time.

-Uruguay is in the rear view mirror and Costa Rica is dead ahead.
+Uruguay is in my rear view mirror and Costa Rica is dead ahead.

-All I remember of Uruguay is what went on between my left and right ears and what I got down on paper.
+All I have left of Uruguay is what went on between my left and right ears and what I got down on paper or on my camera.

-Lingering on the past, while barreling into the future, is a prescription for trouble.
+Lingering on the past, while barreling into the future, is behavior I don’t want to be guilty of.

 Tourist days come in all kinds of packages.